 BlueVine is a financial technology company that offers banking services through Coastal Community Bank.
 Deposits are FDIC insured.

-Capital One offers a Basic Checking account and an Unlimited Checking account for businesses.
+Capital One offers a Basic Checking account and a Business Enhanced Checking account for businesses.

 The Capital One Basic Checking account offers an unlimited number of digital transactions, plus up to $5,000 in cash deposits each month — you’ll pay $1 for each $1,000 in cash you deposit after $5,000.
 You’ll pay $15 for each incoming domestic wire transfer and $25 for each outgoing domestic wire transfer.
 There’s a $15 monthly service fee, but Capital One will waive it if your prior 30-day or 90-day balance averages at least $2,000.